Jump to content

 As PHP doesn’t [yet] support multi-line short closures I didn’t think it was possible to inline this in the match arm.
 I was wrong as PHP has supported Immediately Invoked Function Execution aka IFFE (Iffy!) since PHP 7, so we can combine this functionality to do this

-Whilst the syntax is a little verbose, this feels like a really solution nice to me and great to have another option to reach for.
+Whilst the syntax is a little verbose, this feels like a really nice approach to me and great to have another option to reach for.

 Wishful thinking folded hands